What is Drinking A Lot?

 Why Drinking A Lot Occurs in Cats

 There are two types of diabetes in cats, which are diabetes mellitus and water diabetes (diabetes insipidus).
 Diabetes mellitus is the most common form of diabetes in cats.
-It is a lifelong condition of insulin deficiency caused by a failure to regulate sugar in the body.
-Some other signs of diabetes mellitus besides increased thirst include increased urination, lack of appetite, and weight loss.
+It is a condition of insulin deficiency caused by a failure to regulate sugar in the body.
+Some other signs of diabetes mellitus besides increased thirst include increased urination, increased appetite, and weight loss.
 Water diabetes is the inability to control the water levels in the body, which is an uncommon disease in cats.
 Other symptoms for water diabetes are dehydration, diluted urine, and increased urination.
-Diabetes most often affects older cats that are overweight.
+Diabetes mellitus most often affects older cats that are overweight.

 Hypercalcemia is a rapid increase of calcium in the body and is usually accompanied by serious conditions such as kidney failure and cancer.
 Some of the symptoms of hypercalcemia besides drinking a lot include appetite loss, depression, and sleepiness.